kelsman/Dev-connect/README.md

 # Dev-connect
-this is mern stack social network built with react, nodejs, express, and mongoDB
+this is a social network built with react, nodejs, express, and mongoDB(Mern)